 Windows, external doors and joinery

-Repair category 1
+Repair category 2

-Notes The seals to older double glazed units often fail resulting in condensation between the panes of glass.
+Notes The seller has advised that some windows were replaced in early 2023.
+This should be confirmed.
+The window units are of mixed ages and styles and some appear to be of an older type.
+The seals to double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions
+This can occur without warning and may only be seen in certain weather conditions.
+Timber windows will require a more regular degree of repair and maintenance work.

 External decorations

-Repair category -
+Repair category 2

-Notes Not applicable.
+Notes Peeling paintwork was noted.